sweetfamine/SFConverter/README.md

 # SFConverter
-Eine minimalistische, Web-Erweiterung zur lokalen Bildkonvertierung.
+Eine minimalistische, Web-Erweiterung zur lokalen Bildkonvertierung. have fun with it :D